clgp2/baCode/README.md

 ## Steps to train and evaluate a Neural Machine Translation System:

 1. **Download the data**
-* use scripts/00-download_dcep.py to download the English-Romanian language pair from the Digital Corpus of the European Parliament (DCEP) or any other bilingual data.
-The data must be sentence-aligned parallel data, with a sentence pair per line and tab-delimited.
+* use scripts/00_download_dcep.py to download the English-Romanian language pair from the Digital Corpus of the European Parliament (DCEP).
+You can use Your own bilingual data, but it must be sentence-aligned parallel data, with a sentence pair per line and tab-delimited.

 2. **Clean the data**

 * use notebooks/01_clean_dcep.ipynb to clean the EN-RO DCEP data into L1, L2 and L3

+L1 is the raw bilingual DCEP dataset without duplicates (row duplicates or subset duplicates).
+L2 and L3 are the results of applying the bicleaner tool with a given set of rules.

 General:
 run bicleaner-hardrules with all or just some rules.
 Additionally to the rules documented [here](https://github.com/bitextor/bicleaner), You can also use: